Helena woman charged with meth possession

-Ciara LeeAnn Creason, 28, of Helena, is charged with felony meth possession and misdemeanor paraphernalia possession.
+Journey Marie Gilchrist is charged with felony meth possession, misdemeanor marijuana oil possession, misdemeanor paraphernalia possession and misdemeanor driving with a suspended license.

 On Aug.
-12, Creason was arrested while driving in East Helena.
-A search at the Lewis and Clark County Detention Center allegedly yielded a syringe loaded with methamphetamine and a small plastic bag containing more meth.
-Both substances field tested presumptive positive.
+28, law enforcement initiated a traffic stop on a vehicle for an inoperable license plate light.

+The defendant, identified by her Montana ID, appeared to be extremely nervous and allegedly admitted to previously using dangerous drugs, according to court documents.
+She also allegedly told the officer she had drug paraphernalia inside the vehicle.

 All charged are presumed innocent until proven guilty.